 By 2021, no large-scale study of dogs had been published, describing how health outcomes vary between dogs maintained on vegan or meat-based diets.
 Our study of 2,639 dogs and their guardians is among the first such studies.
 Among 2,596 respondents who played some role in pet diet decision-making, pet health was one of the most important factors considered.

 In total, 2,536 respondents provided information, each relating to a single dog who had been fed a primarily conventional meat (1,370 = 54%), raw meat (830 = 33%) or vegan (336 = 13%) diet for at least one year.
 Information was provided about seven general health indicators, and 22 specific disorders.
 Considering all seven general indicators of health, dogs fed conventional meat appeared less healthy than either of the other two dietary groups.
-They had poorer health indicators in nearly every case.
-Considering dogs fed raw meat or vegan diets, the former group had better general health indicators in two cases, and equivalent indicators in five cases.
+They had poorer health indicators in nearly all cases.
+Considering dogs fed raw meat or vegan diets, the former group had marginally better general health indicators overall.
 However, there was a statistically significant, medium-sized difference in ages, with dogs fed raw meat diets being younger on average.
 This can provide health protective effects.
 Other non-health related factors may also have improved the apparent health outcomes of dogs fed raw meat, for three of seven general health indicators.
 Additionally, a significant body of studies have indicated that raw meat diets commonly include significant dietary hazards, particularly nutritional deficiencies or imbalances, and pathogens.
 When considering these 22 specific disorders individually, different prevalence levels were apparent between the dietary groups.
 However, very small numbers of affected dogs fed vegan diets, may have prevented the detection of statistically significant differences in some cases.

 Accordingly, when considering health outcomes in conjunction with dietary hazards, the pooled evidence to date from our study, and others in this field, indicates that the healthiest and least hazardous dietary choices for dogs, among conventional, raw meat and vegan diets, are nutritionally sound vegan diets.
 Regardless of ingredients used, diets should always be formulated to be nutritionally complete and balanced, without which adverse clinical signs may eventually be expected to occur.